bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 And you have like a private channel, not unannounced channel, whatever it's called.
 We're not calling it private anymore.
 You combine that with Taproot outputs, you get to some crazy stuff where, with Taproot, the `Lightning` channels look on chain like any other payment.
-And once you get to the place where `Lightning` channels look like getting the payment, you can start doing things where, Adam Gibson has this awesome video that he recorded talking to down in BTC plus plus Mexico, talking about how you can use splicing to deal with toxic change.
+And once you get to the place where `Lightning` channels look like getting the payment, you can start doing things where, Adam Gibson has this awesome video that he recorded talking to down in BTC++ Mexico, talking about how you can use splicing to deal with toxic change.
 And you can eliminate like all of the change problems with coin joins.
 So essentially, because you can just dump your change into a channel, it enables this crazy stuff.
 And it's all theoretical.